The Milky Way rises over Grand Teton National Park

 Watch the video below for more information on removing Amp Glow.

-Enabling LENR is critical to removing Hot Pixels and potentially reducing Amp Glow.
+Enabling LENR is critical to removing Hot Pixels and reducing Amp Glow.
 After shooting Milky Way photos for 2 years now, Amp Glow and Hot Pixels are some of the most annoying problems I've encountered.
 By enabling LENR, the camera will take two exposures.
 After your normal photo is done, the camera will become unusable while it takes the second photo.
 This photo is simply a Dark Frame, no light is reaching the sensor.
 After both exposures are taken, the camera is able to find the hot pixels that don't belong.
 The camera eliminates them and produces one final RAW image.
 If you are shooting in a cold environment LENR may not be needed, as the sensor will be cooled by the cold air.
 If you are in a warm environment though, LENR may be essential.

 Hot Pixels will look like bright, multi-colored dots in your image.
 The warmer it is outside, the more hot pixels you will see in your image.
 Long Exposure Noise Reduction should completely eliminate the hot pixels in your image.
 If you forget to enable Long Exposure Noise Reduction, and have an awesome image plagued by hot pixels, there are ways to fix it.